 ― Olle Johansson, Department of Neuroscience, Karolinska Institute, Stockholm, Sweden.

-One of the most common tools that are used to control and calculate this level of radiation that individuals within the workplace are exposed to, is a dosimeter.
+One of the most common tools that are used to control and calculate this level of radiation that individuals within the workplace are exposed to is a dosimeter.

-A dosimeter are greatly used to protect workers and employees from harmful levels of radiation.
+A dosimeter is greatly used to protect workers and employees from harmful levels of radiation.
 It is used for situations in which radiation is expected, such as in the case of occupational radiation workers.
 In fact, the utilization of dosimeters is mandatory in nuclear power plants.
 Apart from being used in situations in which radiation is expected, dosimeters are also used in situations in which radiation is unexpected.
 An example of such a situation is seen in the case of civilians during the aftermath of Fukushima and the Chernobyl radiological release incidents.

 “Before Edison’s light bulb there was very little electromagnetic radiation in our environment.
 The levels today are a lot higher than natural background levels and are growing rapidly because of all the new devices that emit this radiation.”